One of the things I regret as a smartphone lover is the lack of options. The undeniable duopoly that exists with Android and Apple still bothers me.

 It is a simple fact that cheap Android smartphones do not offer the best experience in the world as they try to do everything that the most expensive Android phone works to do with much less hardware capacity.

-Windows can run at this price point, but not well, while Chrome OS is designed to run on $ 300 hardware.
+Windows can run at this price point, but not well, while Chrome OS is designed to run on $300 hardware.
 KaiOS can be a system in many ways.
-Chrome operating system from the world of mobile phones.
+It is a Chrome operating system from the world of mobile phones.

-As someone who aspires to another option, I must admit that I am extremely tempted by the possibility that KaiOS as a third player, finally challenges Apple and Google.
+As someone who aspires to take another option, I must admit that I am extremely tempted by the possibility that KaiOS, as a third player, will finally challenge Apple and Google.
 Ignore Palm, BlackBerry, and Microsoft errors.

 If that day arrives, smartphone users can hope to have more options.
 If KaiOS decides to remain the dominant force on cell phones, that’s fine, and the business will succeed.